phi0/phi0.github.io/_posts/2018-03-24-volgactf-2018 - Old Government.md

 	(...)
 ```

 Judging by the name it seems that this one is ran on the site field of the post query.
-Judging by (OWASP - Ruby on Rails Cheatsheet)[https://www.owasp.org/index.php/Ruby_on_Rails_Cheatsheet], `open` can be actually used to inject command.
+Judging by [OWASP - Ruby on Rails Cheatsheet](https://www.owasp.org/index.php/Ruby_on_Rails_Cheatsheet), `open` can be actually used to inject command.
 After some tries we can see that it works:
  * `site=| ls` show `validated`
  * `site=| aaaa` show `error`